 If you’re interested in digging a little deeper (no pun intended), head to Copp’s Hill Burial Ground to see graves dating back to the 1600s.

-These historic locations and many others are included in either our pay-what-you-wish guided Freedom Trail tour or our self-guided outing.
+Other historic locations and top attractions you might like to visit include the Boston Massacre Site, Boston Common, and Faneuil Hall near Boston Harbor.
+These are included in either our pay-what-you-wish guided Freedom Trail tour or our self-guided outing.

 We recommend this activity for anyone who is interested in the history of Boston and wants to see some of the creepier sites in the city.